Top 10 shots of 2021/22 snooker season: No. 10 – Ronnie O'Sullivan's brave 'cocked hat double' in world final

 "It was a great shot to see," said six-time world finalist Jimmy 'Whirlwind' White.
 "You don't often see it played.
 If he misses the middle pocket, it goes to the baulk end, but that 'cocked hat' is always on.

 "This is an old snooker club shot.
 It is a golf shot you play on the snooker table.
 He got the cocked hat and it is a big advantage.
-It was 2-2 all day long, but that is self-inflicted I'm afraid."
+It was 2-2 all day long for Trump, but that is self-inflicted I'm afraid."

 ‘Great shot to see’ – White salutes O’Sullivan’s ‘cocked hat double’